LatAm Climate Culture Story Grant: Making COP30 journalism relevant.

 Please note that due to the volume of applications cXc will not be able to offer direct feedback to unsuccessful applicants.

 Applicants will fully own their ideas. cXc has no rights over the intellectual property.
-We ask the methodology and learning to be open source; however, all copyright and IP of the story and research is yours.
+We ask the methodology and learning to be open source; however, all copyright and IP of the innovation and research is yours.

 For any questions, please reach out to emma@syli.org.uk.